On the Hirzebruch-Kobayashi-Ono proportionality principle and the non-existence of compact solvable Clifford-Klein forms

 \section{Proof of Theorem \ref{cwgg}}

-To classify symmetric spaces that may admit solvable Clifford-Klein forms we take the Table A.1 in \cite{ok} of all symmetric spaces that admit proper $SL(2,\mathbb{R})$ actions (if a non-compact reductive space of a semisimple Lie group admits a compact Clifford-Klein form it also admits a proper action of $SL(2,\mathbb{R})$, see \cite{ok}).
-Using Proposition \ref{prop:eq-rank}, we exclude rows that contain spaces of maximal rank and rows with spaces that do not admit compact Clifford-Klein forms listed in \cite{mor2}.
+To classify simple symmetric spaces that may admit compact solvable Clifford-Klein forms we take the Table A.1 in \cite{ok} and a corrected list from \cite{ok1} of such symmetric spaces that admit proper $SL(2,\mathbb{R})$ actions (if a non-compact semisimple symmetric space admits a compact Clifford-Klein form it also admits a proper action of $SL(2,\mathbb{R})$, see \cite{ok}).
+Using Theorem \ref{twgg} (ii), we exclude rows that contain spaces of maximal rank and rows with spaces that do not admit compact Clifford-Klein forms listed in \cite{mor2}, Table 1.
 This way we obtain the following list of symmetric pairs: \begin{itemize} \item exceptional pairs:

 \item classical pairs: